mongodb/specifications/source/connection-monitoring-and-pooling/tests/README.rst

 - ``description``: A text description of what the test is meant to assert
 - ``operations``: A list of operations to perform.
 Each operation has some of the following fields:

-  - ``command``: A string describing which command to issue.
+  - ``name``: A string describing which operation to issue.
-  - ``args``: An array of arguments to pass to the command
+  - ``args``: An array of arguments to pass to the operation
-  - ``thread``: The name of the thread in which to run this command.
+  - ``thread``: The name of the thread in which to run this operation.
 If not specified, runs in the default thread
-  - ``object``: For some command, specifies the object on which to run the command
+  - ``object``: For some operation, specifies the object on which to run the operation
-  - ``returnTo``: For some commands, specifies what to name the return value of the command
+  - ``returnTo``: For some operation, specifies what to name the return value of the operation

 - ``error``: Indicates that the main thread is expected to error during this test.
 Subfields (like ``message``) indicate what error is expected
 - ``events``: An array of all connection monitoring events expected to occur while running ``operations``